Astronauts on Mars could make housing materials from their own blood, sweat and urine

-While it's fun to sit on Earth and imagine what our future human Mars colonies might look like, there are lots of challenges to actually building them.
-A team of researchers from the UK's University of Manchester has come up with a bloody good idea for creating construction materials on the red planet.
+It's fun to sit on Earth and imagine what our future human Mars colonies might look like, but there are lots of challenges to actually building them.
+Researchers from the UK's University of Manchester have come up with a bloody good idea for creating construction materials on the red planet.

 We can't just pack bags and bags of concrete (and all the water needed for it) onto a spacecraft heading to Mars.
 It's too expensive.
 The scientists suggest using what's on hand instead: dust, urine (or sweat or tears) and astronaut blood.